NusRAT-LiA/Kook-wa/README.md

 ## Your Journey:

 Explore the island, face challenges, and survive to become the ultimate victor.
 Good luck, and may the odds be ever in your favor!
+Click on the video to see the gameplay.

 [![Gameplay Video](https://img.youtube.com/vi/skUOGGozj-A/0.jpg)](https://www.youtube.com/watch?v=skUOGGozj-A)